tcorp-bv/wikijs-k8s/README.md

 # wikijs-k8s
-Our kubernetes manifests for our wiki.
+The kubernetes manifests for the TCorp wiki.
 The wiki should be accessible from either https://wiki.tcbv.be or https://wiki.tcorp.me.

 ## Deployment
 The virtualservice.yaml manifest is specific to our architecture.
 The deployment manifest currently uses sqlite all though we will likely move to postgresql.